BrainChip: The AKD processor

 The Akida 1000 processor is an event-based neural processing device with 1.2 million artificial neurons and 10 billion artificial synapses.
-Utilizing event-based possessing, it analyzes essential inputs at specific points.
+Utilizing event-based processing, it analyzes essential inputs at specific points.
 Results are stored in the on-chip memory units.

 The processor contains 80 nodes that communicate over a mesh network.
 Each node consists of four either convolutional or fully connected Neural Processing Units (NPUs), coupled with individual memory units.
 Akida runs an entire neural network executing all neuron layers in parallel.
 The design elements are meant to allow inference and incremental learning on edge devices with lower power consumption.

-On January 29, 2023, BrainChip announced that it has completed the design of its AKD1500 reference chip on the GlobalFoundries’ 22nm fully depleted silicon-on-insulator (FD-SOI) technology.
+On 29 January 2023, BrainChip announced that it has completed the design of its AKD1500 reference chip.

-On March 6, 2023, BrainChip announced the second generation of its Akida™ platform.
+On March 6, 2023, BrainChip announced the second generation of its Akida platform.
 BrainChip added support for 8-bit weights and activations, Vision Transformer (ViT) engine, and hardware support for a Temporal Event-Based Neural Net (TENN).

-On March 12, 2023, BrainChip announced that the Akida™ processor family integrates with the Arm® Cortex®-M85 processor.
-The global and market response to these announcements was substantial, making headlines among stock-watching news sources.
+On 12 March 2023, BrainChip announced that the Akida processor family integrates with the Arm® Cortex®-M85 processor.